-- Procedural irregularities sufficient to affect the determination of the EAD and/or the decision of the Director of Student Accountability, Community Standards, and Academic Integrity.
+- Procedural irregularities sufficient to affect the determination by EAD and/or the sanction imposed by of the Director of Student Accountability.

-- The EAD and the Director of Student Accountability, Community Standards, and Academic Integrity are expected to conduct themselves in accordance with their policies and procedures.
-Deviations from those policies and procedures that render their actions fundamentally unfair constitute a sufficient basis for an appeal to the Appellate Officer for Sexual Misconduct.
-Procedural irregularities that are considered by the Officer to be harmless and did not, in the judgment of the Officer, adversely affect the process, are not a basis for upsetting the determination of the EAD and/or the decision of the Director of Student Accountability, Community Standards, and Academic Integrity.
+- EAD and the Director of Student Accountability are expected to conduct themselves in accordance with their policies and procedures.
+Deviation from those policies and procedures which render their actions fundamentally unfair constitutes a sufficient basis for an appeal to the Appellate Officer.
+Procedural irregularities that are considered by the Appellate Officer to be harmless and that did not, in the judgment of the Appellate Officer, adversely affect the process are not a basis for upsetting the determination by EAD and/or the sanction imposed by the Director of Student Accountability.

-- Insufficient evidence to support the determination of the EAD.
+- Insufficient information to support the determination by EAD.

-- It is not the role of the Appellate Officer for Sexual Misconduct to substitute his/her judgment for the judgment of the EAD if there is a reasonable basis for the EAD’s determination.
-Deference must be given to the findings of the EAD, which had the opportunity to hear the witnesses and to assess their credibility and demeanor.
-The Officer may not alter the determination of the EAD unless the determination of the EAD is clearly erroneous and cannot be reasonably supported by the evidence.
+- It is not the role of Appellate Officers to substitute their judgment for the judgment of EAD if there is a reasonable basis for EAD’s determination.
+Deference must be given to EAD’s determination since EAD had the opportunity to hear the witnesses and to assess their credibility and demeanor.
+The Appellate Officer may not alter EAD’s determination unless the determination is clearly erroneous and cannot be reasonably supported by the information considered.

-- New evidence that was not reasonably available for presentation to the EAD, the introduction of which could reasonably be expected to affect the determination of the EAD.
+- New information that was not reasonably available for presentation to EAD, the introduction of which could reasonably be expected to affect EAD’s determination.

-- Harshness of the penalty imposed by the Director of Student Accountability, Community Standards, and Academic Integrity sufficient to show an abuse of discretion.
+- Harshness of the sanction imposed by the Director of Student Accountability sufficient to show an abuse of discretion.

-- Deference should be given by the Appellate Officer for Sexual Misconduct to the penalties imposed by the Director of Student Accountability, Community Standards, and Academic Integrity.
-At the same time, the Officer should recognize that the Director of Student Accountability, Community Standards, and Academic Integrity can make errors in judgment sufficient to show an abuse of discretion.
+- Deference should be given by the Appellate Officer to the sanctions imposed by the Director of Student Accountability.
+At the same time, the Appellate Officer should recognize that the Director of Student Accountability can make errors in judgment sufficient to show an abuse of discretion.
 Abuse of discretion does not necessarily imply an intentional wrong or bad faith, but simply the failure to exercise reasonable judgment under the circumstances.

 Consideration of Petition and Determination of Appeal

-- When the Appellate Officer for Sexual Misconduct receives a petition, the Officer instructs the Director of Student Accountability, Community Standards, and Academic Integrity to notify all persons who were sent formal notification of the determination of the EAD and the sanction (if any) that a petition for appeal has been filed and that the sanction (if any) should not be implemented pending the result of the appeal.
-This does not preclude the University from taking interim actions to ensure the safety and security of the complainant, respondent, or campus community.
+- When the Appellate Officer receives a petition, the Appellate Officer instructs the Director of Student Accountability to notify all persons who were sent formal notification of EAD’s determination and the sanction (if any) that a petition for appeal has been filed and that the sanction (if any) should not be implemented pending the result of the appeal.
+This does not preclude the University from taking interim measures to ensure the safety and security of the complainant, respondent, or campus community.

-- The Officer will then proceed to review the petition and the record with all deliberate speed to determine whether the petition, when considered in the light most favorable to the Petitioner, presents sufficient grounds for an appeal.
+- The Appellate Officer will then proceed to review the petition and the record with all deliberate speed to determine whether the petition, when considered in the light most favorable to the petitioner, presents sufficient grounds for an appeal.

-- If the Officer determines that the petition does not set forth sufficient grounds for the appeal, the petition is dismissed.
-The Officer’s decision is final.
+- If the Appellate Officer determines that the petition does not set forth sufficient grounds for the appeal, the petition is dismissed.
+The Appellate Officer’s decision is final.

-- If the Officer determines that sufficient grounds for appeal are presented in the petition, the Officer forwards a copy of the petition to the EAD and/or the Director of Student Accountability, Community Standards, and Academic Integrity as well as the non-petitioning student with instructions to respond to it (or such parts of the petition that the Officer has determined set forth a basis sufficient to provide relief).
-The EAD and/or the Director of Student Accountability, Community Standards, and Academic Integrity as well as the non-petitioning student must provide their responses to the Officer within ten (10) calendar days of receiving the Officer’s notification that the appeal will be considered further.
-Upon receiving the responses from the EAD and/or the Director of Student Accountability, Community Standards, and Academic Integrity as well as the non-petitioning student, the Officer sends the responses to the Petitioner offering the Petitioner an opportunity to reply.
+- If the Appellate Officer determines that sufficient grounds for appeal are presented in the petition, the Appellate Officer forwards a copy of the petition to EAD and/or the Director of Student Accountability as well as the non-petitioning student with instructions to respond to it (or such parts of the petition that the Appellate Officer has determined present sufficient grounds for appeal).
+EAD and/or the Director of Student Accountability as well as the non-petitioning student must provide any responses to the Appellate Officer within ten (10) calendar days of receiving the Appellate Officer’s notification.
+Upon receiving any responses from EAD and/or the Director of Student Accountability as well as the non-petitioning student, the Appellate Officer sends the responses to the petitioner, offering the petitioner an opportunity to reply.
 Replies must be submitted within five (5) calendar days.
-The Officer forwards a copy of the responses to the EAD and/or the Director of Student Accountability, Community Standards, and Academic Integrity for informational purposes.
+The Officer forwards a copy of the responses to EAD and/or the Director of Student Accountability for informational purposes.

-- The Officer then proceeds to consideration of the appeal.
-The Officer’s consideration of the appeal must be based only on the original records created by or provided to the EAD and/or the Director of Student Accountability, Community Standards, and Academic Integrity and the petition, any new evidence the Officer determines should be considered, and all responses submitted by the involved parties.
+- The Appellate Officer then proceeds to consideration of the appeal.
+The Appellate Officer’s consideration of the appeal must be based only on the original records created by or provided to EAD and/or the Director of Student Accountability and the petition, any new information the Appellate Officer determines should be considered, and all responses submitted.

-- After reviewing the record, the Officer decides whether to affirm, modify, or reverse the determination of the EAD and/or the decision of the Director of Student Accountability, Community Standards, and Academic Integrity or to remand the case to the EAD and/or the Director of Student Accountability, Community Standards, and Academic Integrity with instructions.
+- After reviewing the record, the Appellate Officer decides whether to affirm, modify, or reverse the determination by EAD and/or the sanction imposed by the Director of Student Accountability or to remand the case to EAD and/or the Director of Student Accountability with instructions.

-- In cases where there has been a procedural error on the part of the EAD and/or the Director of Student Accountability, Community Standards, and Academic Integrity, the Officer remands the case to the EAD and/or the Director of Student Accountability, Community Standards, and Academic Integrity with instructions.
+- In cases where there has been a procedural error on the part of EAD and/or the Director of Student Accountability, the Appellate Officer remands the case with instructions.

-- In cases where the Officer deems that new evidence should be considered, the Officer remands the case to the EAD with instructions.
+- In cases where the Appellate Officer deems that new evidence should be considered, the Appellate Officer remands the case to EAD with instructions.

 - While a case is pending, policy changes that might affect the case cannot be considered in the appeal.

-- If the Officer has a question about the meaning or application of a University policy or procedure, the Officer may consult with the Dean of Students and Office of General Counsel to determine how best to proceed.
-At no time may the Officer substitute his/her opinions or values for University policy.
+- If the Appellate Officer has a question about the meaning or application of a University policy or procedure, the Appellate Officer may consult with the Dean of Students and Office of General Counsel to determine how best to proceed.
+At no time may Appellate Officers substitute their opinions or values for University policy.

-- An Officer may not address an appeal if the Officer has a conflict of interest that might render the Officer’s objectivity questionable.
-Each Officer is responsible for determining whether or not a conflict of interest exists and may consult with the University Compliance Office, if necessary.
+- An Appellate Officer may not consider an appeal if the Appellate Officer has a conflict of interest.
+Each Appellate Officer is responsible for determining whether or not a conflict of interest exists and may consult with the University Compliance Office, if necessary.
 If a conflict does exist, the case is assigned to the next panelist in the rotation.

-- Once a final determination has been made, all records of the EAD and/or the Director of Student Accountability, Community Standards, and Academic Integrity are returned to that authority.
+- Once a final determination has been made, all records of EAD and/or the Director of Student Accountability are returned to that authority.